christianb93/k8s-on-openstack/README.md

 TBD:

+* should probably adapt etcd systemd unit file to restart on exit
 * why are pods not rescheduled when we delete a node?
+Usually it should take 40 seconds until the node is marked as notReady and then up to 5 minutes until the evicition is done - check
 * fix deprecation message when using include in Ansible playbook
 * provide restart script cluster.
 At least, we need to recreate kubeconfig (contains network node IP) and restart etcd (hangs sometimes)
-* should probabyl adapt etcd systemd unit file to restart on exit